Who’s the enemy? In recent years (ca. 2001–2022), the enemy is anyone who challenges the narrative.

 These are the symptoms of the times, but there was a shared sense that something else was going on behind them, and it wasn’t just the beer talking.
 We both seemed to feel as though something huge was moving beneath a deep ocean and we could only see the ripples on the surface.
 Whatever was happening, it somehow didn’t feel rational, or even really explicable.
 It felt like some psychic force was at work; as if some eruption from the underworld was playing out around us.

 ‘Sometimes’, my friend said, staring into the flames, ‘I feel like I’m living in 1913.
 Like we’re on the brink of something, but it hasn’t quite arrived yet.’

 — Paul Kingsnorth

 The calamity of broad spectrum, unsettling transition is upon us.
-It’s absolutely needed, and now is as good a time as any, in all of human history.
+It’s absolutely needed, as we cannot maintain strength and toughen our will without challenges, and now is as good a time as any, in all of human history.
 Buckle up.

 What’s clear to those whose eyes are open, is that no authentic substance, nor character, is present in many who would call themselves a political leader, a prime minister, or a president.
 They feign concern about the people, the planet, and the popular, yet entirely fabricated, issues of the day.
 They’re psychologically (and politically, financially) dependent upon toeing the line of their would-be masters, waxing prolific about manufactured crises and fake disasters that they themselves are creating, promoting, and further ensuring the reality of.